uperl/Dist-Zilla-Plugin-CommentOut/README.md

 tree that gets commented out before it gets shiped by [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) as a tarball.

-The motiviation was to be able to have scripts in my dist like this:
+# MOTIVATION

+(with brief editorial)

+I use perlbrew and/or perls installed in funny places and I'd like to be able to run executables out of by git checkout tree without invoking `perl -Ilib` on every call.
+To that end I write something like this:

     #!/usr/bin/env perl